AM2i9/GDStatusBot/README.md

 ## Bugs
 This program is still in its first stages, and may contain bugs and issues.
 If you find a bug, or have a suggestion for how to make the bot better, submit an issue under the [issues](https://github.com/AM2i9/gdstatusbot/issues) tab.

+Also opayc wanted me to put here that he helped test it, so...